 Join us on our journey through the Vulcan Sub-basin – one of the hottest areas of the North West Shelf!

-MGPalaeo is about to complete a Multi-client Core Study over the Vulcan Sub-basin.
-This comprehensive data set covers 1.6 kilometres of core from 63 wells from Crux 1 in the South-West to Ludmilla 1 in the North-East.
+MGPalaeo’s Multi-client Core Study over the Vulcan Sub-basin is a comprehensive data set covering 1.6 kilometres of core from 63 wells from Crux 1 in the South-West to Ludmilla 1 in the North-East.

 All cored intervals were reviewed and photographed during which core condition, cored intervals and brief observations of the core, including depositional environments, were recorded.
 Existing palynological data over the cored intervals has also been reviewed and refined, and supplemented by analysis of new core samples.